TheCodingRocket/Frogger/README.md

 </h1>

  <h3 align="center">
 It can only be played on computer.
-Sorry about that, it's doesn't work on mobile yet.
-Use your arrow keys to move, and your mission is to get the frog into the lilypads in ONE piece.
+Sorry about that, it doesn't work on mobile yet.
+Use your arrow keys to move.
+Your mission is to get the frog into the lilypads in ONE piece.
 You have 3 lives, use it well.
  </h3>

  <h3 align="center"></h3>